IkelosOne/APE-Library/readme.md

 - Triangle Number Sequencer FINISHED
 - FindPrimeFactors FINISHED
 - Get FindPrimeFactors to work with a list of numbers
+- Translation function between digits and words
 - Other sequencer functions
+- Seperate functions into different files for different functions
 - Delete ToDo.txt

 # Notes